bytebunny/PRACE-advanced_fortran/README.md

 >    - parallel programming patterns
 >    - recent enhancements: collectives, events, teams, atomic subroutines
 >    - performance aspects of coarray programming

+## Prerequisites

+> A recent version of the gfortran compiler (if possible, including the Opencoarrays package for parallel programming) should be installed.
+> Alternatively, an evaluation version of the NAG compiler (version 7.0) can be used.
+The latter can be obtained from https://www.nag.com/content/software-trials?product=NAG%20Compiler

+> Finally, the GSL (GNU scientific library) and its header files should be installed.

+The GCC Fortran front-end (gfortran) v.
+5.1 and later employ OpenCoarrays to support parallel execution, so having a new version of gfortran and GSL should cover it.
+To this end, on the C3SE cluster Hebbe one can load the appropriate modules by executing `source load_modules.txt` from the repository's top directory.